-As summer break nears, lots of fun things come to mind like warmer weather, end of school celebrations, and time to recharge.
-While the excitement for summer builds, a well-known challenge also arises—keeping students focused on school through the end of the year.
+As school breaks near, lots of fun things come to mind like celebrations, time with friends and family, and opportunities to recharge.
+While the excitement for time out of the classroom builds, a well-known challenge also arises—keeping students focused on school until that final bell rings!
 Texas teacher Leann Rains-Sharma was happy to share some insights on how she is overcoming students' shrinking attention spans by keeping them engaged and interested in academic work, even when their minds might be drifting elsewhere.

 I’ve taught middle school in public schools in Texas for the past ten years.
 The conundrum I have faced with the pre-teen age group is that while they work to discover who they want to be, students of this age also create unique challenges within the classroom to get and hold their attention.
 In my classroom, I work to engage students by incorporating a variety of activities, limiting lectures, and allowing them to make meaningful connections with their peers and the content.
 Engagement is visible when students are actively participating, using academic vocabulary, and applying knowledge.